 “The Lord’s Prayer in the Lord’s Passion” is the theme of the Lenten devotion that Steadfast Lutherans has put together this year.
 The following sermon addresses the Fourth Petition of the Lord’s Prayer.
 For further reflection, read The Large Catechism, III.
 71-84 (The Fourth Petition of the Lord’s Prayer), II.
-9-24 (Second Article of the Creed), and I. 4, 13-15, 26-27 (First Commandment).
+9-24 (First Article of the Creed), and I. 4, 13-15, 26-27 (First Commandment).

 Grace to you and peace from God our Father and the Lord Jesus Christ.